bfdes/bfdes.in/posts/monte-carlo-to-las-vegas.md

   return search
 ```

-Thus library users can quickly adapt the Monte Carlo variant of the algorithm to create the Las Vegas variant.
+Thus, library users can quickly adapt the Monte Carlo variant of the algorithm to create the Las Vegas variant.

 ## Engineering tradeoffs

-It's hard to get a free lunch.[^6] In this case, reusing code can result in poor performance and excessive memory usage when a search leads to **many** spurious hits.
+It's hard to get a free lunch.[^5] In this case, reusing code can result in poor performance and excessive memory usage when a search leads to **many** spurious hits.

 Each spurious hit:

 1. creates an extra stack frame, and
 2. reinitializes the rolling hash within `rabin_karp.find`.

-We can deal with the first problem by simply rewriting `find` in an iterative fashion:[^7]
+We can deal with the first problem by simply rewriting `find` in an iterative fashion:[^6]

 ```python
 def find(pattern):